hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 Diffie-Hellman exchange to establish a shared secret, which is then used to encrypt plaintext.

-HPKE {{I-D.irtf-cfrg-hpke}} defines several features and a subset are applied to the use with COSE.
+The HPKE specification defines several features for use with public key encryption and a subset of those features is applied to COSE {{RFC8152}}.

 # Conventions and Terminology